Inflation in Ecuador

 Ecuador - Inflation

-Meanwhile, inflation slid to 0.3% in August from 0.7% in July.
-Lastly, the annual average variation in consumer prices remained at 0.3% in August.
+Meanwhile, consumer prices fell 0.1% in December, following November’s flat reading.
+Lastly, the annual average variation in consumer prices remained at 0.3% in December.

-Panelists participating in the LatinFocus Consensus Forecast expect inflation of 0.4% in 2019, which is unchanged from last month’s estimate.
-The panel projects rising to 0.9% at the end of 2020.
+Panelists participating in the LatinFocus Consensus Forecast expect inflation to end 2020 at 0.7%, which is unchanged from last month’s estimate.
+The panel projects inflation ending 2021 at 1.2%.

 Ecuador - Inflation Data